ss4ws/ss4ws.github.io/_pages/resume.md

 ## RESEARCH INTERESTS

-20th & 21st Century French literature and Cultural Studies from the Revolution to present.
+- 20th & 21st Century French literature and Cultural Studies from the Revolution to present.
-Digital Humanities, teaching with technology, e-portfolios in second language acquisition.
+- Digital Humanities, teaching with technology, e-portfolios in second language acquisition.
-Visual Studies.
+- Visual Studies.
+- Literature and new media.
+- Materiality of the text.
+- History of the book and publishing.
+- Arts in digital space.

 ## PUBLICATIONS